DOSTHILL QUARRY IS CLOSED FOR OUTDOOR SWIMMING UNTIL THE GOVERNMENT RELAX THE CURRENT COVID RESTRICTIONS

 The outdoor swimming course has been carefully set out as a 400 metre lap.
 Our swim staff will loan you a shortie wetsuit, and explain the lap before you take the plunge.

-Just bring along your costume, and some old trainers that you don't mind getting wet, and we'll do the rest.
+Just bring along your costume, and some old trainers or flip flops that you don't mind getting wet, and we'll do the rest.

 SWIM-BIKE-RUN FOR FUN

 If you've seen the Brownlee brothers doing Triathlon, and dreamed of having a go, this is your chance to try swimming, biking and running.